The definition of who is a human subject determines whether or not the research must be submitted to the IRB for review and approval or not.

 Identifiable Private Information:

-Includes information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, and information which has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public (for example, a medical record).
-Private information must be individually identifiable (i.e., the identity of the subject is or may readily be ascertained by the investigator or associated with the information) in order for obtaining the information to constitute research involving human subjects.
+Private information must be individually identifiable for which the identity of the subject is or may readily be ascertained by the investigator or associated with the information.
 This definition is different from the definition under the HIPAA Privacy Rule.

 Who is not a human subject?

 It is often unclear to investigators whether or not an individual should be considered human subject.
 The following are common scenarios where individuals are involved in the research but their involvement does not fit the definition of human research subject.

 The definition of human subject includes the requirement to be "living individuals".